yozlet/randomrandom/README.md

 See, John Herrman made [this fantastic list of randomisers](http://www.theawl.com/2015/04/how-to-make-the-internet-seem-fun-again): you set your New Tab URL to one of the URLs from the list, and each time you spawn a new blank tab you'll see a random Wikipedia page, or street view, or huge GIF - whatever you choose.

-But what if _you don't want to choose?_ Then you set your New Tab Page to `http://cdn.rawgit.com/yozlet/randomrandom/master/randomrandom.html`, and a randomiser will be picked from this list:
+But what if _you don't want to choose?_ Then you set your New Tab Page to **http://cdn.rawgit.com/yozlet/randomrandom/master/randomrandom.html** , and a randomiser will be _randomly_ picked from this list:

 * [Wikipedia article](http://en.wikipedia.org/wiki/Special:Random)
 * [WolframAlpha query](https://www.wolframalpha.com/input/random.jsp)